cytoscape/web-cytoscape-manual/docs/Quick_Tour_of_Cytoscape.md

 <a id="workspace"> </a>
 ### Workspace

-Cytoscape web allows multiple networks to be loaded, but only one can have a view at any given time.
+In Cytoscape Web, the **Workspace** replaces the **Session** concept that Cytoscape desktop application users are familiar with.
-A network stores all the nodes and edges that are loaded by the user and a view displays them.
+The Cytoscape Web **Workspace** allows multiple networks to be loaded, but only one can be displayed at any given time.

 An example where a number of networks have been loaded is shown below:

 ![](_static/images/Quick_Tour/quick_tour_7.png)

-The **Workspace Panel** (Workspace tab in Control Panel) shows the networks that are loaded.
+The **Workspace Panel** (Workspace tab in Control Panel) shows all the networks that are loaded.
 Clicking on a network here will dispay the network in the **Network View** window.
 Each network has a name, size (number of nodes and edges) and a label that identifies its provenance.